 He approaches trailer life from an outdoor-adventurer point of view, not from a POV of an RVer.
 This approach makes the trailer very adaptable to each user’s specific needs.

 Before we dive deep into the Taxa Mantis, you can watch our tour & interview with the founder below:

 Taxa Mantis Camper Trailer & Its Functionality

-Functionality is key with this design.
-Instead of hiding joinery (mostly rivets), Taxa keeps the frame and hardware visible and easy to edit.
-Using quality materials, this creates a minimalistic aesthetic with a focus on materials.
+Functionality is key to this design.
+Instead of hiding joinery (mostly rivets), Taxa keeps the frame and hardware visible and easily editable.
+Using quality materials creates a minimalistic aesthetic with a focus on materials.

 The powder-coated steel frame also has many strategically placed holes.
 This allows you to connect carabiners for hanging & strapping items as you wish.

 The storage areas are the size of standard milk crates.
-With this design, you can easily store and access your goods without using customized containers.
+This design allows you to easily store and access your goods without using customized containers.